muhammadsalah/Blockchain-weekends/README.md

 This script will make sure you have the correct version; and you can set the version inside the script variable.

+##							Hyperledger Fabric in brief															##
+Hyperledger fabric is a decentralized permissioned blockchain ledger, that is mainly targetted to the level of enterprise.
+Hyperledger, leverages the visible identity, and access controlled records via the new concept of channels.
+Channels, is the common maintaned ledger between two organizations or more.
+These channels are supported by Smart Contracts, which are programs that ensure the business logic is followed on top of this channel.

 ##							Case Scenario																##
 We are going to build a basic network that has the following components: